JCWoodworker/cuttingBoardCorner/README.md

   * [ ] Allow click or tap anywhere to close
   * [ ] Account for the confirm when deleting a product ONCE
-    * [x] Repeated styling can be removed from all main components after this is complete
 * [ ] Change favicon
 * [ ] Allow a logged in user to view the products they own
 * [ ] ADMIN PAGE